UnisM1/shoppingTDD/README.md

-Moving on from TDDing javascript functions to classes.
+Moving on from TDDing functions to classes in Javascript.